-Highlight Color in the PICTURE menu and adjust the values by pressing ◄/▶ on the projector or remote control.
+Highlight Color in the PICTURE menu and adjust the values by pressing ◀ /▶ on the projector or remote control.

-Lower setting produces less saturated colors.
+Lower setting produces less saturated colors; setting to the minimum value makes the image black and white.
 If the setting is too high, colors on the image will be overpowering, which makes the image unrealistic.